JouniJokelainen/DevopsWithDocker/PART3/readme.md

 **Task 3.1**

+Image sizes.
+Return back to our frontend & backend Dockerfiles and you should see the some mistakes we now know to fix.

 I orginally built both images using node as base image.
 Becouse images seemed to be was huge, i wanted to test with Ubuntu:16.04.

 Image sizes before optimization